JediDwag/HideContext/README.md

 # HideContext
-Chrome extension to hide images from Quora (To avoid explicit content)
+Chrome extension to hide Youtube Context

 To use this extension locally